Tanneguydv/pythonocc_streamlit/README.md

 # pythonocc_streamlit
-a way to interact with pythonocc webbrowser display with streamlit
+a way to interact with pythonocc webbrowser display using streamlit

 ### Installation